The definition of stress according to science

 1. Why are stress reactions apparently so similar, while stressors (the things that cause stress) are so different?

 2. Are setpoints for physiological and mental variables really strict?
-If so, there would not be much room for flexibility and adaptation to different circumstances that occur during our daily lives.
+If they are, our bodies would not be flexibel enough to adapt to many different situations that occur during our daily lives.

 These questions bring us to the modern view of stress.

 Selye also contributed to answer the second question of fixed or flexible setpoints.
 In 1956 he introduced the term “heterostasis” (from the Greek “heteros”, meaning other) to describe the establishment of a new equilibrium.
-This means that the setpoint for a given variable (temperature, pain, hormone or oxygen levels, etc.) can be changed, but only to resist unusually strong stressors that impose high demands on the body to restore homeostasis.
-This new homeostasis, however, is only attained by treatment with remedies that have no direct curative action but enhance the body’s natural defenses, for example immunization or vaccination to combat viral or bacterial infection.
+This means that the setpoint for a given variable (temperature, pain, hormone, oxygen levels, emotions, etc.) can be changed, but only to resist unusually strong stressors that impose high demands on the body to restore homeostasis.
+A bit vague perhaps, but what Selye meant was a new equilibrium can only be formed by unnatural causes such as vaccination.

 Indeed, modern stress concepts view stress a consciously or unconsciously sensed threat to homeostasis, which has emerged from the early concepts from Bernard, Cannon and Selye.
 In contrast to these early concepts, it is now believed that stress responses have a degree of specificity that depends on

-· How the stress is perceived by an individual (some may be bothered by one type of stressor but not by others)
+· How the stress is perceived by an individual (some may be bothered by one type of stressor but not by others; this depends on personality)

 · The abilities of each individual to cope with a particular stressor